xiix0/scam/README.md

-You are a very redundant person, that's what kind of person you are.
+Don't relax!
+It's only your tension that's holding you together.